mrhoads/IPD2024/labguide/module1_vision.md

 In this module you will use Visual Studio Code and [Jupyter notebooks](https://jupyter.org/) for interactive data analysis and visualization using the [Python](https://www.python.org/) programming language.

-You should have already cloned the lab GitHub repository in the previous section of the lab guide.
-If you didn't, please do so now.

 #### Using Jupyter Notebooks in VS Code

 - **Run Cells**: Click the play button next to a cell to run it and see the output.